 - Finding ways to cope with stress in a healthy manner

 What Is A Stress Belly?

-A stress belly is the extra weight that accumulates around the abdominal area due to prolonged or chronic stress.
+A stress belly is an extra weight that accumulates around the abdominal area due to prolonged or chronic stress.

 What Causes A Stress Belly?

-A stress belly is caused by the actions of two hormones: cortisol in conjunction with insulin.
+A stress belly could be impacted by the actions of two hormones: cortisol in conjunction with insulin.